You are here

 MSD Animal Health produces vaccines which are sold in more than 30 countries worldwide, all of which have specific labelling requirements.
 The same batch of vaccine may need to be labelled in several different ways for different markets.

-To streamline this process, all vaccines are sent to a central labelling facility in Spain, then redistributed to the country where they are to be sold.
+To streamline this process, some vaccines are sent to a central labelling facility in Spain, then redistributed to the country where they are to be sold.

 Mr McIntosh said: “The basic principles of making a vaccine remain the same as they always have, but the processes and equipment around it are constantly being refined and improved.